CodeYourFuture/syllabus-archive/js-core-3/tv-show-dom-project/giving-feedback.md

 ## Getting Other People Codes

-You can retrieve other peoples code by cloning their project on Github and switching to the branch that they have been working on.
+You can retrieve other peoples code by

+1. Cloning their project on Github
+2. Switching to the branch that they have been working on
+3. Opening in VSCode

-You can find the branch that they have been working on here inside the small blue area
+You can find the branch that they have been working on inside the small blue area

 ![Branch Name](./example-screenshots/reviewing_branch.png)

 If you have any problems getting setup - ask the person that you're reviewing as they will be able to help you.

-## Review Guide
+## Leaving Feedback

-When you are looking at a pull request you can go to the `Files changed` tab to add comments to somebodies code.
-You can do this by clicking on the `Blue Plus` here
+We give feedback to people by adding comments on their pull requests.

+You can do this by

+1. Open the person's pull request
+2. Go to the `Files changed` tab
+3. Move your cursor to the line number you want to comment on
+4. Click the blue `+` symbol
+5. Write your commend
+6. Click submit

+You can find an example of the blue `x` here:

 ![Add Comment](./example-screenshots/add_comment.png)